1924–1925 Minnesota smallpox epidemic

 The 1924–1925 Minnesota smallpox epidemic was the deadliest outbreak of smallpox in the U.S. state of Minnesota.
 500 people died—400 of them in the Minneapolis–Saint Paul metropolitan area.
-Almost 90 percent of the Twin Cities deaths took place in Minneapolis.
+Almost 90% of the Twin Cities deaths took place in Minneapolis.

+The disease outbreak is thought to have started in Duluth, Minnesota during January 1924, when the first deaths of the epidemic were reported.
+The disease had spread to Minneapolis by the end of June.
+By the end of the year, 208 infected people had died in Minneapolis but there were only 12 deaths in the neighboring city of Saint Paul.
+At the time Minneapolis had a higher population density than Saint Paul, and it reportedly had more sickly people living in close quarters within flophouses, shelters, and boarding houses.
+Health workers in Saint Paul were also better trained and reportedly acted more quickly to both quarantine victims and to trace the sources of the infection.
+The public health officers in Minneapolis did not quarantine the victims, they placed them in public hospitals where the disease could infect new victims.

+Starting in November 1924, both cities launched free vaccination campaigns.
+Once the deaths mounted, the frightened public jammed the vaccination centers.
+By mid-December 1924—according to public health officials—some 210,000 people in Saint Paul and 350,000 in Minneapolis had been vaccinated.
+Minneapolis recorded a few more deaths in January and February 1925, while Saint Paul recorded no deaths in the same period.
+The epidemic had ended by the late summer of 1925.
+Though occasional smallpox-related deaths were recorded in Minnesota into the early 1940s, there has been no smallpox epidemic in Minnesota since 1925.

 Background

 Smallpox comes in two varieties, one mild and one deadly (also called black, or virulent, or hemorrhagic.)
 In the late 19th and early 20th centuries, the relatively mild variola minor type was common in Minnesota and killed few people.
 The deadly type appeared in scattered outbreaks, also killing relatively few.
 The worst period had been 1871–1872, when 273 people died, but since then the average had fallen to fewer than 15 deaths a year.
 People did not much fear it.
+Another outbreak took place in 1881–82, which claimed 96 lives.
+The average in the intervening years was 16 annual deaths from smallpox across Minnesota.